Discover SlaveryDefinition & Description of Human Trafficking

 The Horror of Human Trafficking

 Words can only provide glimpses into the reality of how hearts and lives are crushed as real people around the world are kidnapped, sold, or coerced into become a slave to someone else.
 A life with dreams and hope turned into darkness and despair as their existence becomes only the source of money for someone else.
 The victim’s value is measured only by what the captor can gain by selling them to be used by others – over & over & over.

 It involves an act of recruiting, transporting, transferring, harboring or receiving a person through a use of force, fraud, coercion, or other means for the purpose of exploiting them.

-United Against Human Trafficking an organization in Houston, Texas that is focused on educating the community about Human Trafficking provides a more in-depth definition.
+Houston Rescue & Restore an organization in Houston, Texas that is focused on educating the community about Human Trafficking provides a more in-depth definition.

 Slavery doesn’t just occur in history books.
 Slavery happens every day in our own communities.
 Human trafficking is the second largest criminal industry in the world and the fastest growing.
 We are now faced with the vastest global slave trade ever known to humanity with more people enslaved today than at any point in history.

 Human trafficking is modern day slavery.
 Victims of human trafficking are subjected to force, fraud, or coercion, for the purpose of sexual exploitation or forced labor.
 Victims are young children, teenagers, men and women.

 Human trafficking is a violation of basic human rights.
 Human trafficking needs to be addressed from a human rights’ perspective that centers on efforts to restore the most basic human rights of a trafficked person…their human freedom.

 In the United States, the Trafficking Victims Protection Act of 2000 (TVPA) defines “Severe Forms of Trafficking in Persons” as: